etherkit/Si5351Arduino/README.md

 Thanks For Your Support!
 ------------------------
-If you would like to support my library development efforts, I would ask that you please consider purchasing a Si5351A Breakout Board from my [online store at etherkit.com](https://www.etherkit.com).
+If you would like to support my library development efforts, I would ask that you please consider purchasing a Si5351A Breakout Board from my [online store at etherkit.com](https://www.etherkit.com) and/or becoming my patron on [Patreon](https://www.patreon.com/NT7S).
 Thank you!

 Library Installation
 ---------------------